rdeamici/CS147DVParser/cs147DVPyParser/README.md

 additional options include:

 - `-o, --outfile (outfile)`: specify a file to write the hexadecimal output from each instruction parse.
 The current contents of `<outfile>` will be completely overwritten.
-- `-a, --append`: append the results of each instruction to `<outfile>` instead of overwriting.
+- `-a, --append`: append the results of each instruction to `<outfile>` instead of overwriting the file.
 This option does nothing if not combined with the `-o` option.
 - `-q, --quiet`: suppress all other [output](#output) except for the hexadecimal parse of each instruction.

 other arguments include: